jurmy24/LeLamp/README.md

 Please check existing issues before creating new ones.

+## Sponsor

+Biggest thanks to Jennie and Lily at Seeed Studio for sponsoring the SO-101 Arm Kit for early developments of LeLamp.

+Buy an SO-101 Arm Kit today on [SeeedStudio](https://www.seeedstudio.com/SO-ARM101-Low-Cost-AI-Arm-Kit-p-6426.html).

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.